Ry-F3/trading-journal/README.md

 ## **Scope**

 Trader Tribe is a specialised trading journal app meticulously crafted to meet the distinct requirements of traders within a niche market.
 The app offers users a dynamic platform to journal their trades with ease, equipped with robust tools for meticulous tracking of profits and losses.
-More than just a personal tracking tool, Trade Tribe cultivates a vibrant community space where users can share their unique trading experiences with fellow enthusiasts.
+More than just a personal tracking tool, Trader Tribe cultivates a vibrant community space where users can share their unique trading experiences with fellow enthusiasts.

 Key Features
 1. **Dynamic Trade Journaling:**